captbaritone/dotfiles/README.md

 Shortcomings
 ------------

-- On Ubuntu, opening a file in Vim from the command line spawns a new GVim instance instead of opening a new pane in the existing instance.
-- Git push and pull on linux machines throw an error having to do with the OXS key thingy. `git: 'credential-osxkeychain' is not a git command.
-See 'git --help'.`
-- Auto indent in vim doesn't work for HTML tags
 - Ocassionally `git lg` will crash after it runs
     - `error: git lg1 died of signal 13`
     - `fatal: While expanding alias 'lg': 'git lg1': Undefined error: 0`
-- Git aparently has a better way to do the brach and status in the prompt now.